sendbird/sendbird-platform-sdk-typescript/MessageApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **migrateMessagesByUrl**
+# **migrateMessages**
-> void migrateMessagesByUrl()
+> any migrateMessages()

 ## Migrate messages  Using our migration API, you can migrate the messages from another system into a Sendbird system's [channel](https://sendbird.com/docs/chat/v3/platform-api/guides/channel-types) which consists of users, messages, and other chat-related data.  > To turn on this feature, [contact our support team](https://dashboard.sendbird.com/settings/contact_us).
 There are three things to do in advance before the migration.
 Follow the instructions below:  1.
 Register the users of your current chat solution to your Sendbird application.
 You can migrate the users into the Sendbird system using the [user creation API](https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-create-a-user).
 2. Create either an [open](https://sendbird.com/docs/chat/v3/platform-api/guides/open-channel#2-create-a-channel) or a [group](https://sendbird.com/docs/chat/v3/platform-api/guides/group-channel#2-create-a-channel) channel to migrate the messages of your chat solution.
 The Sendbird system doesn't create a channel for your migration automatically.
 3. The maximum number of migrated messages per call is 100.
-To avoid the failure during your migration, you must adjust the number of messages to process at once via the API.  https://sendbird.com/docs/chat/v3/platform-api/guides/migration#2-migrate-messages ----------------------------
+To avoid the failure during your migration, you must adjust the number of messages to process at once via the API.       https://sendbird.com/docs/chat/platform-api/v3/message/migration/migrate-messages#1-migrate-messages

 ### Example